Embed This Data

 - $258.4 billion

 - Inflation (CPI):

 - FDI Inflow:

 Hungary has been a member of NATO since 1999 and a member of the European Union since 2004.
-In the April 2014 parliamentary election, held in accordance with a new constitution that went into force in January 2012, the center-right Fidesz–Hungarian Civic Alliance won the majority of seats, and Prime Minister Viktor Orbán, who has been in office since May 2010, formed a new government.
-Despite broad electoral support, Orbán has achieved only limited economic success.
-Recent modest economic growth reflects better-than-projected industrial output.
-The supply of low-skilled labor greatly exceeds demand, generating high unemployment.
-Hard-currency indebtedness remains a key vulnerability; the central bank plans to continue monetary easing to counter a period of prolonged deflation.
+In the April 2014 parliamentary election, held in accordance with a new constitution that took effect in January 2012, the center-right Fidesz–Hungarian Civic Alliance won the majority of seats, and Prime Minister Viktor Orbán, in office since May 2010, was able to form a new government.
+Robust exports and increased domestic demand have helped Hungary’s economy to achieve strong growth.
+Public works programs, including building border fences, have succeeded in lowering unemployment but also have swallowed a growing percentage of GDP.
+Hard-currency indebtedness and a shortage of labor remain key vulnerabilities.

-The personal income tax rate is a flat 16 percent, and the top corporate tax rate is 19 percent.
-Other taxes include a value-added tax and a property tax.
-The overall tax burden equals 38.9 percent of total domestic income.
-Government spending accounts for 49.4 percent of total domestic output.
-Public debt remains at about 77 percent of GDP, and borrowing costs have risen.
+The personal income tax rate has been cut from 16 percent to a flat 15 percent.
+The top corporate tax rate is 19 percent.
+Other taxes include a value-added tax.
+The overall tax burden equals 38.5 percent of total domestic income.
+Government spending has amounted to 49.9 percent of total output (GDP) over the past three years, and budget deficits have averaged 2.4 percent of GDP.
+Public debt is equivalent to 75.5 percent of GDP.